-- The first playoff round will be 4 groups of 4.
+- The first playoff round will be 6 groups of 4 players.
 Same scoring as before on a bank of 3 games.
 The top 2 from each group move on to the quarterfinals.
-The bottom 2 in each group will be placed in positions 17-24 depending on their point total in the round they were eliminated.
+The bottom 2 in each group will be placed in positions 17-28 depending on their point total in the round they were eliminated.

 - Quarterfinals will be 4 groups of 4 players, with the 1-4 seeds entering the playoffs.
 Same scoring as before on a bank of 3 games.
 The top 2 from each group move on to the semifinals.
 The bottom 2 in each group will be placed in positions 9-16 depending on their point total in the round they were eliminated.